-A student registering for 15 or more semester hours will be considered a full-time student and should follow one of the curriculums as outlined.
+A student registering for 12 or more semester hours will be considered a full-time student and should follow one of the curriculums as outlined.

-Changes of Program of Study requests should be submitted to the Office of Admissions and Records before the end of the Census Date (end of the Drop/Add Period) of a given term.
+Changes of Program of Study requests should be conducted in consultation with your appropriate STAFF advisor before the end of the Census Date (end of the Drop/Add Period) of a given term.
 After the Census Date, processing of requests for program changes may wait, for reporting reasons, until the beginning of advance registration for the following semester.
 A student should discuss any proposed changes in his/her program with his/her advisor, and if applicable Financial Aid.